-Have you ever sent or received an annual employee experience survey that asks questions such as “How satisfied are you with your workspace?” or “How likely are you to recommend this company to your friend?”
-Employee experience surveys are common, though recent studies have shown that actually, many companies have not made employee engagement a priority .
+Have you ever sent or received an annual employee experience survey that asks questions such as “How satisfied are you with your physical workspace?” or “How likely are you to recommend this company to your friend?”

 Now, more than ever, organizations are shifting their experience models from a “need to work” to a “want to work” mindset to capture and keep the best talent while competing with companies that are doing the same .
-In other words, a once-a-year employee experience survey is no longer enough to stay competitive, retain talent, and maintain successful output.
+In other words, a once-a-year survey is no longer enough to understand your employees’ needs, stay competitive, retain talent, and maintain successful output.

-To help you get started in mastering your own employee experience, we will break down what employee experience is, why it’s important for customer experience, and how leadership and measurement are necessary to take your employee engagement to the next level.
+To help you get started in mastering your own employee experience, we will break down what employee experience is, why it’s important, the key stages to measure, and how empowering leadership and gathering employee feedback are necessary to take your employee experience to the next level.

 What is employee experience?

-Jacob Morgan, 4x best-selling author of The Employee Experience Advantage, narrows down the definition into three sectors : technological environment, physical environment, and culture .
+Jacob Morgan, four-time best-selling author of The Employee Experience Advantage, categorizes employee experience into three sectors :

-Culture: Many may think of culture as simply how companies conduct celebrations, happy hours, activities, etc. Though that is a cultural aspect, Morgan describes culture as how employees feel inside the company, and this includes assessing benefit offerings and leadership organization.
 Do employees feel heard by leadership?
 Do they feel supported by their manager?
-Optimizing the employee experience requires leaders to dive deep into their structure to make sure it’s putting the employee and how they feel, first.
+Optimizing the employee experience requires HR and business leaders to dive deep into their structure to make sure it’s putting the employee, and how they feel, first.

 In this new wave of enhancing the employee experience, studies have been conducted to see if increasing employee engagement does in fact yield better results for businesses.

-Data shows that companies who put employee engagement at the forefront have:
+Data shows that companies that put employee engagement at the forefront have:

 - 41% decrease in absenteeism